blackaceatzworg/PicDNA/README.md

 PicDNA
 ======

-Relogo inteligent agent based simulation.
+### *Relogo inteligent agent based simulation*

 Tries to gracefully link two randomly generated two-dimensional maps of objects with different shapes, sizes and colors.

 In package ds_memes_br.relogo you will find: